It is too late to register to vote, or to apply for a postal vote, proxy vote, or Voter Authority Certificate.

 Other ways to vote

-You can apply to vote by post or by proxy (where you appoint someone to vote on your behalf).
+Some voters apply to vote by post, or by proxy (where you appoint someone to vote on your behalf), however the deadlines to apply for a postal or proxy vote have now passed.

 In some circumstances, you can now apply for a proxy vote online.
 If you are not able to complete the online application, you can download and print a paper proxy vote form.
 You will need to have your National Insurance number ready when applying to vote by proxy.

-For more information about postal and proxy voting, visit The Electoral Commission website or call their helpline on 0800 328 0280.
+For more information about proxy voting, visit The Electoral Commission website or call their helpline on 0800 328 0280.